MicrosoftDocs/playfab-docs/playfab-docs/features/Insights/insights/IFX.md

 1. To add more products, repeat steps 7 & 8.
 1. To delete products, select the **Remove** option next to the product ID that you would like to delete from IFX.
 When a product is deleted, past product data remains in IFX while future product data will no longer populate to IFX.

-Certain individuals during the onboarding experience might be impacted with product permissions authentication issues with Partner Center.
-Please email the team at pfgaminginsights@microsoft.com if you are being impacted by this issue.
+Certain individuals during the onboarding experience might be impacted with product permission authentication issues with Partner Center.
+Please email the team at pfgaminginsights@microsoft.com if you are impacted by this issue.

 ## Pricing